Macquarie Bank is hoping to move to a ‘NoOps’ model for managing the public cloud environment that will eventually be home to all of its systems.

 “[We’re] not as agile as we could be compared with cloud-native solutions,” he said.

-“Where we really want to go is SaaS [software-as-a-service] and cloud-native PaaS [platform-as-a-service] ... to really unlock agility and be reading for the unexpected.
+“Where we really want to go is SaaS [software-as-a-service] and cloud-native PaaS [platform-as-a-service] ... to really unlock agility and be ready for the unexpected.

 “So this is where we were looking at cloud-native solutions where we effectively are NoOps, where those services are managed for us by either a vendor or a cloud provider.”